nickzulfauzaan/nickzulfauzaan/README.md

 </p>

 ### I'm Fauzaan👋
-Currently a second-year CSN student at University of Malaya!
+Currently a final year CSN student at University of Malaya!
 - ⚡️ Still learning at super-sonic speed
 - 🌱 Love to explore new things
 - 🎓 I’m looking forward to finish my degree